 To conduct a proper financial forecast, the expert will need access to historical sales data as well as access to salespeople and relevant executives.
 Board meeting minutes can be especially useful in helping inform your forecaster.
 You should provide the freelancer with access to these resources at the start of their engagement (send over the files, make the necessary introductions) so they can hit the ground running.

 3. Jointly Determine Milestones and Ask for a Project Plan

 If it isn’t provided at the start of the engagement, be sure to ask your financial forecasting expert for a roadmap that includes dates for key deliverables.
 This will help ensure that you and your freelancer are aligned on expectations and the engagement goes smoothly.

 Accurate financial forecasting will always run up against the uncertainty of the future.
 You may turn on the news tomorrow to find the markets in complete turmoil or to discover that Amazon has made a major acquisition in your industry.
 While there’s no amount of planning that can fully account for that type of event, a savvy manager knows that there is still plenty that rigorous forecasting does get right.
+And adding financial forecasting to your existing financial statements and financial reporting (income statements, balance sheets, etc.) will only make your more prepared for whatever comes your way.
 The evaluation of a business’ current and future financial situation through forecasting is a necessary step for all managers.